Monday, November 13, 2017

 Stop right there and take a look at this beautiful screenshot...

-Just look at the intricate layout and design.
+Look at the intricate layout and design.
 You ain't gonna complete this on your first go!!

 Let's begin!

-The Lost World is very challenging and I struggled.
-The first screen is tough and it took me a few attempts before I beat it.
-Thankfully, this game is generous with many bonuses littered throughout along with stickmen for extra lives.
+Thankfully, this game is very generous, with many bonuses scattered throughout all rooms, like stickmen for much-needed extra lives.
 Pressing the spacebar displays a dialogue of potential spells and potions for effects like invulnerability.
-Also, I love how each screen has a different name, like Pie Processing Plant!!
+Also, I love how each screen has a name, like Pie Processing Plant!!

-The controls are superb with simple movements that feel natural for a 2D platformer.
-You'll appreciate that because the level design is shrewd with hazards, be it a sharp object, sinking ledges or tricky jumps.
-Evil critters roam the screens and aren't limited to simply moving back 'n forth.
-Did I mention this is a tough platformer?
-Level two is actually easier but the third cranked up that difficulty once again.
-Sadly, I didn't beat 'The Locksmith' so I fear it's doubtful I'll be disappointed John didn't fulfil the plan to create more screens!
+The controls are superb, with simple movements that feel natural for a 2D platformer.
+You'll appreciate that because the level design is shrewd with hazards, be it a sharp object, sinking ledges, or tricky jumps.
+Evil critters roam the screens and aren't limited to moving back and forth.
+Weirdly, level two is actually easier, but the third cranked up that difficulty once again.
+Sadly, I didn't beat 'The Locksmith', so I fear it's doubtful I'll be disappointed that John didn't fulfil the plan to create more screens.
+Yep, I'm that bad lol.

-Right then, I can sense you want another screenshots?
+Right then, I can sense you want another screenshot?
 Here you are then...

 Whatever you do, don't forget the keys...
 What's the little man doing there?